Just a few days ago, I was on one of the worst sales call I’ve ever been on. But, let me clarify: This guy was trying to sell me on a solution.

 But let me backtrack a bit.

-Any sales call has a few key elements that help facilitate the process:
+Any sales call has a few key elements that help facilitate the process.
+They are:

-This is where you get a good understanding of what your would-be client is doing right now.
+This is where you get a good understanding of what your would-be client is doing now.
+What’s working?
+What’s not working?

 Here’s where you start doing the heavy lifting.
 You’re trying to get down to the real reason they’re talking to you today—the real reason they’re thinking they need your help.
-And no, it’s not because you sent them a letter or scheduled a call.
-The truth is that there’s something missing in their business, some piece of success that has eluded them thus far, that they’re trying to see if you can help them with.
+And no, it’s not because you sent them an email or scheduled a call.
+The truth is that there’s something missing in their business, some piece of success that has eluded them thus far that they’re trying to see if you can help them with.

 “Umm…what do you mean?”